valeriupredoi/bgc-val/index.rst

 `PML-hosted gitlab server. <https://gitlab.ecosystem-modelling.pml.ac.uk/UKESM/bgc-val>`_

 Access can be requested via the `Code registration form <http://www.pml.ac.uk/Modelling_at_PML/Access_Code>`_.
-The PML-contact is "Lee de Mora", please select "Other" in the Model code/Tutorial, and please put "Access to BGC-val toolkit" as the main purpose of use.
+The PML-contact is "Lee de Mora, ledm@pml.ac.uk", please select "Other" in the Model code/Tutorial, and please put "Access to BGC-val toolkit" as the main purpose of use.
 Note that processing may take a few days.